-becoming a REC Portal user and providing the required operational contact details as specified by the Code Manager; and
+becoming a REC Portal user and providing the required operational contact details as specified by the Code Manager;

-for each Electricity Supplier seeking to become Qualified after the MHHS Reverse Migration End Date, completing DIP Testing and becoming a DIP User in accordance with the DIP RulesIn addition to the requirements in Paragraph 2.3, each Energy Supplier shall be subject to an assessment of their overall business solution and testing outcomes to ensure they have robust Systems and processes which will enable them to meet their REC requirements and interface with other Market Participants and REC Services.
+for each Electricity Supplier seeking to become Qualified after the MHHS Reverse Migration End Date, completing DIP Testing and becoming a DIP User in accordance with the DIP Rules; and

+becoming a Consumer Consent Service User in accordance with the Consumer Consent Arrangements Schedule.

+In addition to the requirements in Paragraph 2.3, each Energy Supplier shall be subject to an assessment of their overall business solution and testing outcomes to ensure they have robust Systems and processes which will enable them to meet their REC requirements and interface with other Market Participants and REC Services.
 See Paragraphs 4 to 7 (inclusive).

 As a pre-condition to Qualification, each Distribution Network Operator will have to demonstrate that they have met the following entry criteria: